VisualFacts/queryER/README.md

 <li><b>schema.name</b>: {String} The schema for the queries. [synthetic, oag, dsd]</li>
 <li><b>dump.path</b>: {String} Path to where the dump files of the framework will be stored.
 This includes, indices and statistics.</li>
 <li><b>calcite.connection</b>: {String} The default calcite connection, points to model.json.
 If not provided, the default model.json from resources will be loaded</li>
 <li><b> model.json</b>: Contains the schema, one database that points to the data.
-The name of the schema can be anything the user wants. **The datapath needs to be changed to correspond to the folder containing the data the user wants to query,**</li>
+The name of the schema can be anything the user wants. <b>The datapath needs to be changed to correspond to the ABSOLUTE PATH of the folder containing the data the user wants to query.</b>li>
 </ul>

 For debugging and experimental purposes, the following can also be provided.<br>